devinekask/creative-development-f24/webgl/README.md

 ### Effects

 Continue with [the post on colour corrections](https://timseverien.com/posts/2020-06-19-colour-correction-with-webgl/) and implement the effects part.
-The big difference is you'll be using precalculated matrices instead of having a separate effect matrix.
+The big difference is you'll be using precalculated matrices instead of having a separate effect matrix and that that respective post was written for WebGL 1.0.

 You can find a couple of [effect matrices in the Doka documentation](https://pqina.nl/doka/docs/patterns/api/doka-instance/#setting-filters).